Certora/Documentation/docs/prover/cli/options.md

 The `solver spec` can be a single solver (`-solver=z3:def`), or a list of solver configurations (`-solver=[z3:def,cvc5:def]`), where each such solver can be further modified.
-For example, `cvc5` refers to the set of preconfigured configurations of `cvc5` whereas `cvc5:nonlin` is a specific configuration used for nonlinear problems.
+For example, `cvc5` refers to the set of pre-configured configurations of `cvc5` whereas `cvc5:nonlin` is a specific configuration used for nonlinear problems.
 Additional options can be set via `z3{randomSeed=17}`.